When you have been injured, you need stewart law offices

 - Notify your employer.
 The more quickly you alert your employer, the faster you can begin the process of applying for workers’ compensation benefits.

 - Take photos of the accident scene.
-Try to take photos or video of the accident scene.
+Try to take photos or videos of the accident scene.
 This includes whatever caused your injury, whether there were any warning signs or other safety measures in place, and any other visual factors that you think are relevant.

 - Get the names of any witnesses.
 If a co-worker or someone else witnessed the accident, their statements about the incident could play a crucial role in securing maximum workers’ compensation benefits.
 Make sure to obtain their names, addresses, telephone numbers, and their general account of what happened.

 - Obtain medical treatment.
 Remember that in South Carolina, your employer’s insurer can choose which doctor you see unless you needed emergency care.
 It’s important to follow these rules so that you don’t lose your rights to benefits.
-If you choose to step outside your employer’s pre-approved providers, be prepared to pay those costs yourself of through your health insurance.
+If you choose to step outside your employer’s pre-approved providers, be prepared to pay those costs yourself or through your health insurance.
 But don’t delay.
 If you wait to seek medical treatment, your employer may argue that you were not actually injured or hurt as seriously as you claim to be.

 - Contact a trusted workers’ compensation attorney.
 If you are having trouble getting your employer to accept your workers’ compensation claim or to pay proper benefits, you need to get an experienced lawyer’s help to determine what it will take to achieve the best possible outcome.